• Chaperoned — $450 + airfare

 Your advisor will help you choose.

-Rustic Pathways offers a 13-day Ecuador and Galápagos summer program for students ages 14–19, combining service in the Andean village of Yunguilla with guided wildlife exploration across the islands.
-Students travel with trained staff and local experts at a 7:1 student-to-staff ratio in a small-group format built for hands-on learning and first-time international travelers.
+Rustic Pathways Ecuador programs are supervised travel programs for students ages 14 to 18, operating since 2012.
+The Ecuador and Galápagos program runs 13 days, combining service in the Andean village of Yunguilla with guided wildlife exploration across the islands.
+Students travel with trained staff and local experts at a median student-to-staff ratio of 4.37:1 (maximum 7:1) in a format built for hands-on learning and first-time international travelers.

-If your teen wants wildlife, conservation, and meaningful service in one trip, Ecuador and the Galápagos are a strong fit.
-Rustic Pathways currently offers one flagship option that combines community-based service in Yunguilla with island exploration, snorkeling, and marine ecology learning in the Galápagos, all in a small-group format for ages 14–19.
+If your teen wants wildlife, conservation, and documented service in one trip, Ecuador and the Galápagos are a strong fit.
+Rustic Pathways currently offers one flagship option that combines community-based service in Yunguilla with island exploration, snorkeling, and marine ecology learning in the Galápagos for ages 14 to 18.

 Begin in the Andean cloud forest, where students support community-led service projects in Yunguilla before flying to the Galápagos for snorkeling, biking, guided marine ecology activities, giant tortoises, sea lions and volcanic landscapes.